-Table Base Information Population Approach 0 Assumptions Name Reference ltem Actual / Estimate Source Methodology Assumptions Percent allocated to pipeline and total allocated to pipeline excluding related parties As described above, the majority of costs that DDP incurs are sourced from a related entity JAM which records costs that are attributable to DDP and uses SAP functionality that transfers such costs at zero margin to DDP.
+Table Base Information Population Approach Source Methodology Assumptions Name Reference ference Item Actual / Estimate Course methodology Assumptions that are attributable to DDP and uses SAP functionality that transfers such costs at zero margin to DDP.
 These costs are reported in the 'Shared costs paid to related parties' column.
-Shared costs are allocated to the pipeline in the following ways: • Directly to the asset through a PM Order which is the lowest level cost collector.
-PM Order's settle or cascade up to a specific project (WBS) in SAP. • Based on allocation methodologies such as historic time-writing data.
-The causal drivers that are uses to allocate shared costs to DDP is a reasonable method for such allocations.
-Causal drivers e.g. number of laptops users for IT Telecommunication costs.
-The costs allocated to each shared cost category (e.g. 'Employee costs', 'information technology and communication costs' etc.) is an aggregate of one or more projects with varying cost allocation percentages from the difference shared functions.
+Shared costs are allocated to the pipeline in the following ways: Directly to the asset through a PM Order which is the lowest level cost collector.
+PM Order's settle or cascade up to a specific project (WBS) in SAP.
+Based on allocation methodologies such as historic time-writing data.
+The causal drivers that allocate shared costs to DDP Causal drivers e.g. number of laptops users for IT Telecommunication costs. are a reasonable method for such allocations.
+The costs allocated to each shared cost category (e.g. 'Employee costs', 'information technology and communication costs' etc.) is an aggregate of one or more projects with varying cost allocation percentages from the different shared functions.
 The percentage allocated to a pipeline is calculated as: Amounts allocated to pipeline divided by the gross amount across the Jemena Group.
+The shared costs allocated to the pipeline is sourced from SAP using a combination of projects and cost elements.